jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 ### Tight Coupling

 Tight coupling occurs when disparate software concepts are stuck together.
 For example, the communication framework, business logic and persistence implementations are intertwined in the same method.
 A change to one of these elements runs a risk of affecting or breaking one of the other non-related coupled elements.
 A tightly coupled method is often a violation of the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), since there's more than reason for it to change.
-Reusing the business logic in another context becomes impossible with it's tightly couplied with other elements.
+Reusing the business logic in another context becomes impossible when it's tightly coupled with other elements.

 ### Loose Coupling